CLOSE SEARCH

 Valuation - fair and independent valuation is crucial for ensuring both fairness and feasibility of drag along mechanisms, often involving independent valuation or using a pre-agreed formula or setting a minimum price per share that must be offered in a drag along scenario.

-Triggering Events - specifying the events that activate these rights, such as a third-party offer for all or a controlling percentage of shares, minimum percentage of shares being sold by a controlling shareholder, whether a change in the company's ownership structure triggers these rights.
+Triggering events - specifying the events that activate rights, such as a third-party offer for all or a controlling percentage of shares, minimum percentage of shares being sold by a controlling shareholder, and whether a change in the company's ownership structure triggers drag or tag rights.

-Good Faith Negotiations - requiring the controlling shareholder to negotiate in good faith with potential buyers to maximize value for all shareholders in a drag along scenario.
+Good faith negotiations - requiring the controlling shareholder to negotiate in good faith with potential buyers to maximise value for all shareholders in a drag along scenario.

-Exclusions - outlining any specific shareholders or circumstances where these rights might not apply.
+Exclusions - outlining any specific shareholders or circumstances where drag or tag rights might not apply.

 Get in touch